-Falling in Love Young
+Falling in Love Young - the Pros and Cons

 The part of me that made rational decisions and kept her cool would immediately evaporate every time I saw him.

 He was of standard height and a forgettable frame.
 He had a scruffy beard and a simple haircut.
 And his smile was something magnificent.
 It was so worthy of remark yet impossible to encapsulate in any words.
 It glowed, casting a shadow across the room and radiating a pulse into my stomach.
 It was perfect — not by a metric such a straightness or whiteness — but of a feeling that it elicited every time it cracked.

 I would see him every day of high school and wonder how I became the girl with weak knees in all my cynicism and skepticism.
 He was a thing of beauty locked in my high school sociology classroom.

 As a junior in high school, I had had many crushes by that time.
 There was my fifth-grade boyfriend and my seventh-grade sweetheart.
 There was the upperclassman I had once kissed and the secret guy I had been seeing on the side.
 There had been first dates and hand-holding, notes in class, and late-night texts, but there hadn’t been this feeling before — one of deep, young love.

 The first moment I looked at him, I had a feeling of peculiar nostalgia, as if I was falling into a past that wasn’t mine.
 I remembered old birthday parties, past due assignments, soccer games, and sitcoms.
 It was as if everything in my whole world was rushing behind me and stopped short immediately when my eyes locked.